sncosmo/sncosmo/docs/photdata.rst

     55080.2564103 sdssr     2.35450321853 0.651728140824 25.0    ab
     ... etc ...

+This example data table above has the minimum six columns necessary for sncosmo's light curve fitting and plotting functions to interpret the data.
+(There's no harm in having more columns for other supplementary data.)

 Additionally, metadata about the photometric data can be stored with the table: ``data.meta`` is an `OrderedDict` of the metadata.